Skip to content

 await watchdog.start()

-# Register a process
+# Register a process via the registry

 process = await asyncio.create_subprocess_exec("python", "server.py")

-await watchdog.register_process(
+await registry.register(

 process.pid,